-For fund financial years beginning after 31 December 2012, all price gains realised in the fund assets are immediately taxable (in other words tax-exempt reinvestment of net value increases is no longer possible).
-The 25% (or 27.5% from 1 January 2016) KESt deduction does not represent final taxation, but is simply an advance payment on the special income tax rate.
+All price gains realised in the fund assets are immediately taxable (in other words tax-exempt reinvestment of net value increases is no longer possible).
+The 27.5% KESt deduction does not represent final taxation, but is simply an advance payment on the special income tax rate

-Gains from the sale of the fund units are also subject to the 25% KESt rate (or 27.5% KESt rate from 1 January 2016).
-This KESt deduction is in turn simply an advance payment on the special income tax rate of 25% (or 27.5% from 1 January 2016) (Gain = difference between the sale proceeds and the acquisition costs; all dividend-equivalent income that has already been taxed during the holding period or at the time of sale must be deducted from this; the dividend-equivalent income must be recorded separately for tax purposes for the entire period in which the fund units are held.
+Gains from the sale of the fund units are also subject to the 27.5% KESt rate.
+This KESt deduction is in turn simply an advance payment on the special income tax rate of 27.5% (gain = difference between the sale proceeds and the acquisition costs; all dividend-equivalent income that has already been taxed during the holding period or at the time of sale must be deducted from this; the dividend-equivalent income must be recorded separately for tax purposes for the entire period in which the fund units are held.
 The amortisation of fund units held as business assets reduces the dividend-equivalent income of the year in question accordingly).